GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 __Variable and function declaration__

-In our sample code we can see that declaring a value can be be as simple as
+In our sample code we can see that declaring a value can be as simple as

 ```groovy
 val reference = "my string"